bagusandrewijaya/safesecurelibs/README.md

 No additional configuration required.
 The package automatically handles all necessary Android-specific implementations.

 ### iOS
-iOS support is currently not available.
+iOS support is currently not available....